 Note: n=89 out of N>70,000 references.

 Figure 4 documents the body of literature frequently cited by scholars of organizing.
 The lines between nodes represent the co-citation of two references by the same record.
 The map contains five clusters, representing five areas of canonical literature.
-Observing the titles and abstracts of the references in each cluster, we characterized the thematic content of each area, beginning with the largest cluster (for a detailed thematic characterization of each cluster, see Appendix I; for the full list of references ordered by thematic clusters, see Appendix G).
+Observing the titles and abstracts of the references in each cluster, we characterized the thematic content of each area, beginning with the largest cluster (for a detailed thematic characterization of each cluster, see Appendix I; for the full list of references ordered by thematic clusters, see Appendix G):